Stuart-Landau Oscillatory Graph Neural Network: Acknowledgement

 \section{Acknowledgement}

 KZ was supported by the EPSRC Centre for Doctoral Training in Mathematical Modelling, Analysis and Computation (MAC-MIGS) funded by the UK Engineering and Physical Sciences Research Council (grant EP/S023291/1), Heriot-Watt University and the University of Edinburgh.
 DNR was funded by National Science Centre, Poland, grant number 2023/50/A/ST1/00447 and partially supported by the Modeling Nature (MNat) Research Unit, project QUAL21-011.
 PD and FT are members of the Gruppo Nazionale Calcolo Scientifico - Istituto Nazionale di Alta Matematica (GNCS-INdAM).
+FT is partially funded by the PRIN-MUR project MOLE (code 2022ZK5ME7) and the PRIN-PNRR project FIN4GEO (code P2022BNB97).
 PD was supported by the INdAM-GNCS project “NLA4ML—Numerical Linear Algebra Techniques for Machine Learning”.
 This work was supported by the Edinburgh International Data Facility (EIDF) and the Data-Driven Innovation Programme at the University of Edinburgh, as well as AI Research Resource Programme (AIRR) under UK Research and Innovation (UKRI).